Tag Archives: hand skills

 Allyson Locke M.S., OTR/L & Sarah Glovasky M.S., OTR/L

 Summer is fast approaching but that doesn’t mean kids need to lose the skills they developed over the last academic year!
 Last year, we posted a blog filled with summer activity ideas geared toward preventing the “summer slide”.
-As therapists, we know summer activities provide numerous opportunities to develop and build skills that will be needed for the upcoming school year in fun and non threatening ways.
+As therapists, we know summer activities provide numerous opportunities to develop and keep skills sharp for the upcoming school year.
 So we are bringing back the topic with this new post.
 New this year are more activity ideas and contributions from Sarah Glovasky M.S., OTR/L!
-As always appropriate supervision is recommended!
+As always, appropriate supervision is recommended!

 Get Messy!